-You, on the other hand, have already realised that love and patience work better with children than strong-arm tactics like force and threats.
+You, on the other hand, have already realized that love and patience with children work better than strong-arm tactics like force and threats.
 You make it a point to tell your child how much you love him and hug him at least once a day.
 You consider your child's mistakes perfect learning opportunities.
 More important, you correct and guide him instead of scolding or humiliating him.
-You understand that your child's challenging behaviours are a sign of his inability to express himself in more acceptable ways.
+You understand that your child's challenging behaviors are a sign of his inability to express himself in more acceptable ways.
 So, you equip him with the skills to express himself in a better manner than shaming him.

-You understand that guilt induction will not do your child any good.
-So, you analyse and find out what's wrong and fix it.
-For example, if your child is challenging you with his behaviour, you try to understand why instead of making him feel bad about it.
-When you feel that you are about to lose your temper, you move away instead of blaming your child for spoiling your mood.
-As a parent, you are aware that along with getting your child to comply with your wishes, how you make him do it, is also important.
+You understand that inducing guilt will not do your child any good.
+So, you analyze and find out what's wrong and fix it.
+For example, if your child is challenging you with his behavior, you try to understand why instead of making him feel bad about it.
+When you feel that you are about to lose your temper, you move away to manage your own emotions instead of blaming your child for spoiling your mood.
+As a parent, you are aware that along with getting your child to cooperate with you, how you make him do it, is as important.

 As parents, we know that we play a critical role in influencing our child's personality and helping her become a well-balanced individual.
-So, we are often tempted to compare ourselves with parents around us or even celebrities who are parents, to understand how well we are doing our job.
-Instead, we should understand that there are no perfect parents.
-That it is through love and compassion, and by modelling the right values, that we can raise a child who is an asset to society.
+So, we are often tempted to compare ourselves with parents around us or even with celebrity parents, to understand how well we are doing our job.
+Instead, we must understand that there are no perfect parents.
+That it is through love and compassion, and by modeling the right values, that we can raise a child who is an asset to society.